 |Bachelor of Surveying (BSurv)||National Diploma in Surveying (Level 6)|

-Average costs in 2016 for a domestic student.
+Average costs in 2018 for a domestic student.
 Costs vary between institutions.
+First time students may be eligible for fees-free tertiary education for their first year of study, which will reduce the total cost.
+For more information about fees-free eligibility, go to feesfree.govt.nz.
 Further costs include student levies, administrative fees, materials, textbooks and accommodation.

 Cost of study for geospatial professionals depends on what degree they have and where they studied.
 Generally, completing a three year bachelor’s degree cost more than the National Diploma in Surveying, but less than the BSurv.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.